magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/MDVA-38308-error-after-adding-vimeo-videos-to-disabled-products.md

 <ins>Steps to reproduce</ins>:

-1. Create simple product.
+1. Create a simple product.
-1. Disable created product.
+1. Disable the created product.
 1. Try to add Vimeo video to the disabled product.

 <ins>Expected results</ins>:

 Video is added without errors.

 <ins>Actual results</ins>: